 The UK Honours System

 It was during the Crimean War that the Government came under pressure from the House of Commons and the Press to recognise the individual acts of gallantry being performed by the soldiers of the British Army.
 While the Order of the Bath had been used to recognise acts of gallantry by officers of field rank or above, no official awards for gallantry existed until the introduction of the Distinguished Conduct Medal in 1854 by Queen Victoria.
+By late 1914 it became apparent that the existing awards need to be supplemented by new awards.
 Since then, the Honours System relies on the concept that ‘The Sovereign is the fount of all honour’ and the State has rewarded the service of its military personnel with a vast catalogue of Orders, Decorations, Medals and Commendations as a means of recognising service of outstanding merit and courage beyond the normal demands of duty.
 Notifications of the award of all gallantry medals are always published in the London Gazette.

 The Honours System makes provision for the forfeiture of Orders and Medals where the holder of an honour or medal has brought the honours system into disrepute, through criminal or other inappropriate behaviour.
 However it is directed that gallantry medals and awards, including the MiD, QCB and QCBA, may never be forfeited.